-NEW YORK (AP) -- The city can experiment with letting taxi seekers hail rides electronically, a judge said Tuesday in a ruling that could clear the way for riders to summon the city's signature yellow cabs with smartphone apps instead of raised arms.
+NEW YORK (AP) -- The city can experiment with letting taxi seekers hail rides electronically, a judge said Tuesday in a ruling that could clear the way for riders to summon the city's signature yellow taxis with smartphone apps instead of raised arms.

-While the cabs have been prohibited in the past from taking pre-arranged rides, testing an "e-hail" system is OK to see whether it leads to a dearth of cabs or other problems, Manhattan state Supreme Court Justice Carol Huff wrote in dismissing a suit filed mainly by livery cab owners.
+While the cabs have been prohibited in the past from taking pre-arranged rides, testing an "e-hail" system is OK to see whether it leads to a dearth of cabs or other problems, Manhattan state Supreme Court Justice Carol Huff wrote in dismissing a lawsuit filed mainly by livery cab owners.

-Huff also lifted an order that had temporarily blocked the program, but it wasn't immediately clear how soon virtual hailing might begin.
+The judge also lifted an order that had temporarily blocked the program, but it wasn't immediately clear how soon virtual hailing might begin.

 "The market will ultimately decide which apps rise or fall, and we have an obligation to give the riding public that choice," he said in a statement.